mitre/secure-coding-case-studies/python/msccs-1.md

     27				user_exists = user is not None
     28				return db_exists or user_exists

-Parameterization is a well-known tactic to properly neutralize potentially tainted input.
+Parameterization is a well-known tactic to properly neutralize potentially tainted input and completely eliminate any related vulnerability.
 Parameterization removes the ability for a malicious value to escape outside of the intended query to create a new query that performs a different task.
 Parameterization works by separating the values from the queries enabling the SQL engine to enforce values only being used for their intended purpose.
+Refer to the OWASP Cheat Sheet linked to in the references for additional guidance on this technique.

 **Conclusion:** The addition of parameterization to the code improves the neutralization efforts and removes the weakness “Improper Neutralization of Special Elements Used in an SQL Command”.
 With the weakness resolved, user controlled input that reaches the execute() call no longer operates outside of the original intent of the SQL command.